kaloyaan/cpsc-334-task1/README.md

 - JavaScript for

 ### File Structure
-- README.md
+- README.md (read for instructions)
   - This file which describes all aspects of the project and solution
-- final
+- final (download this file to run the program)
-  - index.html contains the UI for the main program
+  - index.html contains the UI for the main program (open this in a browser to run the program)
   - saveFile.html contains the UI for the popup to save the JSON file
   - css contains the style sheets for each html file
   - js contains the scripts that control the rectangle drawing and outputting
-- oldStuff
+- oldStuff (ignore)
-  - Previous attempts at various parts of our solution (ignorable)
+  - Previous attempts at various parts of our solution

 ## Usage Instructions